Profile of Chicago Blackhawks

-(Reuters) - Profile of the Chicago Blackhawks, who won the National Hockey League’s Stanley Cup on Monday.
+(Reuters) - Profile of the Chicago Blackhawks, who will play the Tampa Bay Lightning in the 2015 Stanley Cup Final:

 * The Blackhawks currently play in the Central division of the Western Conference.